 - Presents with paresthesias and weakness (sensory and motor nerve involvement)

 - Impaired platelet function → hemorrhagic diathesis with petechial bleeding

 Formation of cold agglutinins (IgM) with hyperviscosity syndrome

 - Impaired acral blood flow

-- Impaired vision, hearing, and renal function
+- Impaired renal function

 - Lymph node enlargement possible

 - Constitutional symptoms (e.g., fatigue)